 - on-line educational courses.

-Under the new law, non-resident businesses that sell imported services or digital products to Australian consumers and meet the registration annual turnover threshold of A$75,000 or more will need to register for GST.
+Non-resident businesses that sell imported services or digital products to Australian consumers and meet the registration annual turnover threshold of A$75,000 or more need to register for GST.
 Once registered, they need to report and pay GST to the ATO on sales made from 1 July 2017.

-Non-resident businesses will have the choice to report and pay GST under either a simplified system designed for non-residents or the standard GST registration system.
+Non-resident businesses have the choice to report and pay GST under either a simplified system designed for non-residents or the standard GST registration system.

 Under the simplified GST system, non-resident suppliers of imported services and digital products will be able to register report and pay GST online.

-Alternatively, to register under the full GST registration system, your clients would need to:
+Alternatively, your users would need to register under the full GST registration system.

-Non-resident businesses will be able to register using the new simplified GST system from 26 June 2017 and report and pay on the new system from 1 October 2017.
-Lodgment and payments will be due every quarter if using the simplified GST system.
+Non-resident businesses are able to register using the new simplified GST system from 26 June 2017 and report and pay on the new system from 1 October 2017.
+Lodgment and payments due every quarter if using the simplified GST system.

-- New legislation – GST applying to digital products and other services imported by consumers
+- GST on imported digital products and services

 - Parliament of Australia - Budget Review 2015-16, Applying GST to digital products and services imported by consumers